-Escherichia coli, usually abbreviated and called E. coli in short, is a type of bacteria in the genus Escherichia.
-It is normally found in the intestine of healthy people and warm-blooded animals.
-Most of the Escherichia coli bacteria strains are harmless, but some strains like O157: H7 and E. coli O104:H4 are a threat to human health.
-While healthy adults recover from the infection in a week, young children, older adults and immunocompromised people are more vulnerable and may develop serious complications.
+Escherichia coli, also known as E. coli in short, is a type of bacteria that is commonly found in the intestines of healthy people and warm-blooded animals.
+Most strains of E. coli are harmless, but some strains like O157: H7 and E. coli O104:H4 can cause serious health problems.
+While healthy adults usually recover from the infection in a week, young children, older adults, and people with weakened immune systems are more vulnerable and may develop serious complications.

-E. coli infections are generally caused by contaminated food or water and it can also be easily spread from person to person.
-E. coli are mostly found in improperly cooked meat, raw fruits, uncooked vegetables including sprouts, untreated drinking water, unpasteurized (raw) milk or (raw) milk products, unpasteurized apple juice/cider, and direct contact with animals at petting zoos or farms.
+E. coli infections are generally caused by contaminated food or water and can also be easily spread from person to person.
+E. coli is mostly found in improperly cooked meat, raw fruits, uncooked vegetables including sprouts, untreated drinking water, unpasteurized (raw) milk or (raw) milk products, unpasteurized apple juice/cider, and direct contact with animals at petting zoos or farms.

-Symptoms of Escherichia coli infections
+Symptoms of E. coli infections

-How to prevent Escherichia coli infections
+How to prevent E. coli infections

-Testing for Escherichia coli
+Testing for E. coli

 Click coliform testing to learn more!